Start a Dutch Investment Fund

 Our mission is to assist companies to start their business in foreign markets to flex their muscles.
-INCO Business Group is one of Europe's best-connected incorporators, who can add true value to your company.
+INCO Global Solutions is one of Europe's best-connected incorporators, who can add true value to your company.
 We provide substance and value to your company offering business development programs to ensure a successful entrance of the foreign market.

 Our legal and tax experts help you determine the right strategies and corporate structures, while our operational teams offer all corporate services in-house, such as registered office services, banking, corporate secretarial, and much more.

-INCO Business Group is an innovative firm, disrupting the traditional Corporate & trust industry by providing free feasibility consults, and its unique approach.
-INCO Business Group regularly hosts professional (startup) events worldwide, where entrepreneurs can incorporate their companies in the spot.
+INCO Global Solutions is an innovative firm, disrupting the traditional Corporate & trust industry by providing free feasibility consults, and its unique approach.
+INCO Global Solutions regularly hosts professional (startup) events worldwide, where entrepreneurs can incorporate their companies in the spot.
 Company formation in Europe and UAE has never been this easy.

 Type of (regulatory) Funds

 Four categories should be distinguished when discussing the regulatory aspects of funds: (i) Undertakings in Collective Investments in Transferable Securities (“UCITS”), (ii) funds from the jurisdiction with adequate supervision, (iii) non-UCITS retail funds, and (iv) exempt funds.

 Exempt funds Dutch law provides exemptions on the license requirements for investment funds which satisfy one or more of the following conditions: